Women's soccer claim of unequal pay tossed, can argue travel - KVIA

 “Accordingly, plaintiffs cannot now retroactively deem their CBA worse than the MNT CBA by reference to what they would have made had they been paid under the MNT’s pay-to-play terms structure when they themselves rejected such a structure,” he said.

-Klausner left intact claims the USSF discriminated in its use of charter flights, hotel accommodations, medical support services and training support services.
+Klausner left intact claims the USSF discriminated in its use of charter aircraft, and in the money it spent on commercial airfare, hotel accommodations, and medical and training support services.

 A trial is scheduled for June 16 in federal court in Los Angeles.